JonnyBeoulve/Meme-Database/README.md

 ## How to Use the Program

-You can view an alpha staging version of this program at the following link:
+You can view a demo of this program at the following link:

 https://meme-database-22307.firebaseapp.com/